Protestant youth ministry: History

+United States

+19th century

-The beginnings of Youth Ministry were in the mid-19th century, in the wake of the industrial revolution.
-Churches took note of all the young men who moved into central urban areas to work in factories.
+Youth ministry in the United States began in the mid-19th century, in the wake of the Industrial Revolution.
+These changes resulted in young men moving into central urban areas to work in factories.
 Laypersons who noticed these young adults working six days a week and gallivanting about town on Sundays aspired to educate them.
-Thus early Youth Ministry began when churches brought older children and teenagers into classrooms to teach them how to read the Bible.
-Early Ministry was designed for unchurched children with no formal education; while the primary goal of early Youth Ministry was education, a desirable secondary effect was that students would realize through Biblical passages that they are sinners in need of forgiveness.
+Early youth ministry focused on teaching older children and teenagers to read the Bible.
+Early ministry was designed for unchurched children with no formal education.
+A desirable secondary effect was that students would be inspired to become more devoted to their faith through the reading of Biblical passages.

 Eventually, churches opened up Sunday school to church members and unchurched children and teens alike.
-Teachers encouraged the students to bring their friends along, and the movement gained momentum.
+Teachers encouraged students to bring their friends, and the movement gained momentum.
 Laypersons would often work independently, neither subjecting themselves to congregational scrutiny nor receiving church funding.
-This fostered the development of interdenominational teaching programs and, eventually, faith-based organizations devoted to youth such as the YMCA and YWCA, whose American branches were founded in the 1850's.
+This fostered the development of interdenominational teaching programs and, eventually, faith-based organizations devoted to youth such as the YMCA and YWCA, whose American branches were founded in the 1850s.

-The most recognizable effort to offer periodic Bible studies, social networking and outreach opportunities for youth was spearheaded by Francis Edward Clark.
-He began the Christian Endeavor Society in 1881.
-Clark wanted to change the view of young people in churches from “pitchers waiting to be filled” to young adults “responsible for larger service in the church of Christ.”
-The Christian Endeavor Society revolutionized youth ministry and became extremely popular in its first years of operation.
+American clergyman Francis Edward Clark founded the Christian Endeavor Society in 1881, which further popularized youth ministry.
 Clark set the limit for each society at 80 members.
 By 1887, there were 700 societies with over 50,000 members spread out across 33 states.

-One common speculation is that churches in the 1880s became fearful that they would lose all of their young members to these societies.
-In response, mainstream denominations began their own youth organizations modelled after the Christian Endeavor Society.
-Some examples are the Methodist church’s Epworth League, or the Lutheran’s Luther League.
+In response to the rapid expansion of the Christian Endeavor Society, mainstream denominations began their own youth organizations modeled after it.
+Some examples are the Methodist church’s Epworth League, and the Lutheran church's Luther League.
 These new church-based organizations, as well as interdenominational ones already in existence, flourished, increasing in attendance and international outreach involvement as a part of faith-based foreign aid.